 The Education Lecture started in 2014 with former Secretary for Education, Baroness Estelle Morris, presenting the first inspiring lecture.

 This was followed in 2015 with a wonderfully entertaining lecture from the Turner Prize winning artist, Grayson Perry CBE RA and again in 2016 with a fascinating lecture from the former Schools Commissioner for London, Sir Tim Brighouse.
-Finally, in 2017, we hosted a wonderful interview with choreographer and director Sir Matthew Bourne and finally in 2018 we welcomed the director of the Museum of London, Sharon Ament.
+In 2017, we hosted a wonderful interview with choreographer and director Sir Matthew Bourne and finally in 2018 we welcomed the director of the Museum of London, Sharon Ament.
 Last year we hosted an interview with inspirational Global Teacher awardee, Andria Zafirakou.